 Pier 70’s history is about making and the arts.
 During WWII, 18,000 people made ships along the City’s Waterfront and the vibrant Dogpatch neighborhood.
 The BART Transbay Tube was assembled there.
 It has also long been the home of a cluster of artists.
-After decades of being mostly vacant, developer Forest City is primed to revitalize this historic waterfront site with space for the arts, makers, light manufacturing, and much more.
+After decades of being mostly vacant, this historic waterfront site is primed to be revitalized with space for the arts, makers, light manufacturing, and much more.

 Most of Pier 70 is listed on the National Register as the Union Iron Works Historic District and is considered one of the most intact industrial complex west of the Mississippi.
 Home to headquarters for both Union Iron Works and Bethlehem Steel, Pier 70 was home to ship repair operations from the time of the Spanish American War in 1898 through today.
 In particular, Pier 70 is notable for its role in the nation’s maritime history, supporting multiple war efforts, as well as in the evolution of industrial architecture in San Francisco.
 The Historic District contains many contributing resources, including buildings, piers, slips, cranes, segments of a railroad network, and landscape elements.
 Most of the buildings are of an industrial architectural style and historic use, and made of unreinforced brick masonry, concrete, and steel framing, with corrugated iron or steel cladding.